 Get startedWikibuy compensates us when you install Wikibuy using the links we provided.

 Before races, the horse racing jockey confers with the trainers of the horses that he or she will ride to learn about their behavior and temperament.
 Jockeys also work with trainers to develop strategies for riding races successfully.
 As part of developing their racing strategies, jockeys often familiarize themselves with the characteristics and records of the horses and jockeys against whom they are racing.

 Jockeys are paid a jock mount fee, which is a fee for each horse they race.
 They typically also receive a percentage of the purse for winning (first), placing (second), or showing (third).
 The percentage of the winnings that jockeys receive is higher for a win than for a show.

 Horse racing jockeys typically must be licensed to ride in the sport.
 In the United States, for example, licensing is controlled by individual states.
 Generally, the requirements to become licensed include having experience, being in good physical condition and being a minimum of 16 years old, although the minimum age is higher in some states.
 Jockeys learn the sport through on-the-job training and by attending jockey schools.
 They often start out as apprentices before becoming full-fledged jockeys.

-Being a horse racing jockey is not an easy career.
-Besides the obvious danger involved, one of the most difficult aspects of being a horse racing jockey is maintaining a low weight.
-Weights for horse racing jockeys vary by type of racing and tracks, but many jockeys are expected to weigh less than 120 pounds (54 kg).
+Being a jockey is not an easy career.
+Besides the obvious danger involved, one of the most difficult aspects of being a jockey is maintaining a low weight.
+Weights for jockeys vary by type of racing and tracks, but many jockeys are expected to weigh less than 120 pounds (54 kg).
 If they exceed maximum weight, they will not be hired to ride.